christroutner/ssh-tunnel-client-server/README.md

 The bi-directional information between Client and Server ensure that the tunnels are renewed whenever it gets disconnected.
 Additional ports can be forwarded, it's not limited to just the two illustrated above.

+This allows the operator of the server to enter the Docker container like this:
+- `docker exec -it ssh-tunnel-server bash`

+From there, they can open an SSH tunnel to the client like this:
+- `ssh <user>@localhost -p 2222`

 ## Security Architecture

 When the server runs in Docker (recommended), the SSH daemon runs inside the container.
 This ensures that: